From bear carnivals to bathtub regattas, and everything in between, here are some of the weird and wonderful festivals you need to visit in Belgium.

 Winter Wonders, Brussels

 Come the festive season, Christmas markets pop up all over Belgium; bringing tiny wooden huts that sell all manner of delicious goodies and gifts.
 The most popular of these, however, is the Christmas market in Brussels, which goes by the name of Winter Wonders.
 Over 2km of stalls, attractions, and activities await visitors in the heart of the city at the Grand Place and surrounding areas.
 The market offers plenty of variety too; whether you fancy something traditional, vintage, or gastronomic, you are sure to find it here.
 The market is open seven days a week throughout the period.
-But don’t worry if you miss it because there are plenty of other Christmas markets dotted around Belgium.
+But don’t worry if you miss it because there are plenty of other Christmas markets in Belgium.